MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex Grow

-The flex-grow property specifies how much the item will grow relative to the rest of the flexible items inside the same container.
+The Grow property specifies how much the item will grow relative to the rest of the flex items inside the same container.

-Note: If the element is not a flexible item, the flex-grow property has no effect.

 ```xml